pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/02_Transformation_Pipeline.md

   Depending if `Do not flatten sub arrays` is set, the operator results in one flat array with all items, or in an array with sub arrays.
 - **Flatten Array**: Converts one array with potential sub arrays into one flat array with all items and sub items in one level.
 - **HTML Decode**: Applies `html_entity_decode` to input data.
+- **Constant**: Returns a constant string, despite what is mapped in.
+- **Safe Key**: Ensures that whatever values are mapped in are safe to use as a key for a DataObject.
 - **Import Asset**: Expects a URL as input, downloads data via `file_get_contents` and stores it as new asset in configured target folder.
 File name is extracted from URL via `basename`.
 If asset with same name already exists, either it is reused (when `Use Existing Asset` activated), or a new asset with suffix in file name is generated.
+- **Import Asset Composed Path**: Behaves the same as **Import Asset** except the file name can be composed (See Composed Path details in Resolver settings).
+Note that when mapping a composed path, the fields from the object must be mapped into the "Source Attributes" of the mapping and their indexes are relative to this mapping.
+This means the indexes may vary from that inside of the Resolver settings.
 - **Load Asset**: Loads existing asset based on path or id
 - **Load DataObject**: Loads existing data object based on id, path or specific attribute.
 With specific attribute it is possible to find the object with a partial match of the attribute value (e.g. data value `%foo%` would find an object with attribute value `barfoobar`)

 - **Reduce Array KeyValue Pairs**: Reduces a flat array `['k1', 'v1', 'k2', 'v2']`
    to key-value pair array `['k1' => 'v1', 'k2' => 'v2']`.
 - **Trim**: Removes leading and/or tailing white spaces from string.